velvia/links/rust.md

 ### Enums, Thin Pointers, Type Wrapping

 A frequent problem, esp when working with data, is to have a "union" of different types.
 Perhaps `Option` will suffice, but sometimes we need to wrap `Vec<A>` and `Vec<B>` together in the same type.
 We don't want to just use `Box<dyn MyTrait>` as that allocates and results in dynamic dispatch.
-Here are some crates and patterns that may help in working with enums, or alternatives:
+Here are some crates and patterns that may help in working with enums, or alternatives (Do see section on dyn any above):

 * [enum_dispatch](https://docs.rs/enum_dispatch/0.2.1/enum_dispatch/index.html) - macro to implement the `dyn MyTrait` trait object pattern for enums, so we get fast static dispatch.
 Basically implements traits for underlying types in enums
 * [enum_delegate](https://lib.rs/crates/enum_delegate) is an alternative that works with associated types in traits - but not generics